JongseobBaek/inet/doc/src/developers-guide/ch-ipv4.rst

    ICMP protocol encapsulates only the IP header + 8 byte following the IP header from the bogus IP packet.
 The ICMP packet length computed from this truncated packet, despite it encapsulates the whole IP message object.
-   As a consequence, calling :func:`decapsulate()` on the ICMP message will cause an "packet length became negative" error.
-To avoid this, use :func:`getEncapsulatedMsg()` to access the IP packet that caused the ICMP error.
+   As a consequence, calling :fun:`decapsulate()` on the ICMP message will cause an "packet length became negative" error.
+To avoid this, use :fun:`getEncapsulatedMsg()` to access the IP packet that caused the ICMP error.

 The :ned:`Icmp` module receives ping commands on the ``pingIn`` gate